NASCAR operations of Chip Ganassi Racing: NASCAR Cup Series

+Earnhardt-Ganassi Era

-Car No. 1 history
+Car No. 1 history (2009-2021)

 Note: Before merging with Chip Ganassi Racing, Dale Earnhardt Inc. fielded a No. 1 car through 2008, most notably with Steve Park driving.
 For more information, see Dale Earnhardt, Inc. This section concerns the lineage of Chip Ganassi Racing's entry that later became the No. 1 after the merger with Dale Earnhardt Inc.